 Lectures & Teaching Experience

 Driven by her interdisciplinary background and experience in academic as well as industry settings, Polina Zioga’s approach to teaching aims to bridge theory and practice through research.
 She is currently contributing in the Department of Film, Media and Journalism at the School of Computing and Digital Technologies, Staffordshire University.
-She is leading the "American and International Cinema" level 6 core module in the Film, TV and Radio BA (Hons) Course, while also teaching in the Film Production Technology BSc (Hons) Course and supervising Ph.D. students.
+She is leading the "American and International Cinema" Level 6 module in the BA (Hons) Film, TV and Radio Course, while also teaching in the Film Production Technology BSc (Hons) Course and supervising Media Dissertations, Final Year Projects (FYP) and Ph.D. students.
 She helps students to identify their areas of interest, discover their seeds of originality and gradually become independent creative practitioners and thinkers.
 Her students have won awards in international competitions including the Wildlife Vaasa International Nature Film Festival (Finland), the European Meeting of Youth Audiovisual Creation (Greece) and others.

 2016-2017 Lecturer.
 University of Huddersfield, School of Art, Design and Architecture, Department of Art and Communication.
 Core Module Leader for "Theory as Practice" Year 2 in BA (Hons) Graphic Design and Animation, BA (Hons) Graphic Design, and BA (Hons) Animation.